Where we are

 The first car park you come to in Glen Affric is the perfect place to start.
 You can explore the rapids and still, dark pools of Dog Falls, picnic beneath the pine trees by Coire Loch, or climb to a fine view up the glen.

-The forest is a mixture of gnarled old Scots pine (often called ‘granny pines’), shining silver birch, oaks covered in slow, grey lichen and pine saplings with needles so bright they are almost luminous.
+The forest is a mixture of gnarled old Scots pine (often called ‘granny pines’), shining silver birch, oaks covered in slow, grey lichen and pine saplings with needles which are almost luminous.

 Climb through the forest and drink in the views over Loch Beinn a’ Mheadhain to the breathtaking mountains beyond.